 If there’s a gardening myth out there, chances are excellent she’s already thoroughly combed through the entire available body of knowledge to uncover the truth of the matter – or at least – uncover that the matter has not yet been thoroughly assessed.

-And so, I’m constantly going back to her gardening course for trustworthy answers that I feel confident in following (even if the person at the garden centre says otherwise).
+And so, I’m constantly going back to her gardening course for trustworthy answers that I feel confident in following (even if the person at the garden center says otherwise).
 Now I just calmly think to myself “What Would Dr. Linda Do?” and then look it up in her course on my phone.

 What do plants ACTUALLY crave?
-Hot tip – apparently not epsom salts, molasses, or eggshells.
+Hot tip – apparently not Epsom salts, molasses, or eggshells.